 If an invitation is issued, the Berlinale will also use the corresponding selection screener(s) for internal festival preparations.

 Selection screeners not submitted via file upload should be sent to the following address:

 Internationale Filmfestspiele Berlin

 Tel. +49 30 25920-888

 Fax +49 30 25920-899

 The full cost of sending the material, including customs fees and insurance, must be borne by the submitter or their authorised representative.
 All shipments must be sent prepaid.
-Shipments sent through international courier services must clearly indicate on their waybill that all costs for duties and taxes are to be billed to the sender.
-Please note, that any charges for shipping incurred by the Festival will be invoiced back to the sender with an additional € 25 administrative charge.
+Shipments sent via international courier services must clearly indicate on their waybill that all costs for duties and taxes are to be billed to the sender.
+Please note: any charges for shipping incurred by the Festival will be invoiced back to the sender with an additional € 25 administrative charge.

 If you are shipping via international post, a customs declaration label must be affixed to the outside of the package instead.

 Shipments sent without proper customs documentation can be withheld by customs and subjected to an ex post customs clearance, which may lead to additional costs that must be met by the submitter.

 Blu-rays and DVDs should be marked as "Sample" and with the following declaration: "For cultural purposes only.
 No commercial value".
 Their declared value for customs should not exceed € 10.